Pillar IV · position

 The mistake of the last decade.

-Information-domain models — CIA and its derivatives — were imported from enterprise IT and applied to systems that operate on physical processes.
+Information models - CIA and its derivatives - were imported from enterprise IT and applied to systems that act on physics.
 Architecture got fragile.
-Security got performative.
-The vendor-driven model promised seamless integration; what it delivered was extractive complexity and unnecessary attack surface.
+Security got cosmetic.
+The model on offer promised seamless integration; it delivered complexity and attack surface.

-§ Why SAIC fails as an OT model
+§ Why SAIC fails as a control-system model

 Safety is not an addendum.